johannschopplich/nuxt-vitalizer/README.md

 })
 ```

-The option is inert while `features.inlineStyles` is off, since then the links are the only copy of the CSS.
+Only those unattributable chunks are touched.
+A stylesheet Nuxt kept on purpose stays, and the common case is global CSS from `nuxt.config` – Nuxt never inlines it, so its link is the only copy on the page.
+The option is inert while `features.inlineStyles` is off, for the same reason.

 ### Background